NIH-HPC/snakemake-class/exercise05/README.md

 :information_source: Please **do not run snakemake workflows on the login node**, even if submitting jobs as batch jobs.
-Run the main process as a batch job itself or, if the workflow runs quickly enough, from an sinteractive session</div>
+Run the main process as a batch job itself or, if the workflow runs quickly enough, from an sinteractive session

-So in our example (after adding the localrules declaration described earlier):
+So in our example (after adding the `localrules` declaration described earlier):

 ```console
 user@cn1234> snakemake --jobs 6 --profile ./myprofile --cluster-config=cluster.yml \